 You can also use the carry forward rule to take advantage of any unused portion of the cap for up to five previous financial years if your total super balance was less than $500,000 on 30 June of the previous financial year.

-For example, if the contributions made by you and your employer were $2,000 under the cap this year, you’d be able to go over the cap by $2,000 during any of the next five financial years provided you continue to meet the eligibility criteria.
+For example, if the before-tax contributions made by you and your employer were $2,000 under the cap this year, you may be able to go over the cap by $2,000 during any one of the next five financial years.

 How to start salary sacrificing to your super